-Currently, there are more mobile phones in India than there are people, which means that there are quite a few old mobiles hanging around in cupboards and drawers around the country.
-Even as per the report in India 6 million + mobile phone user are using mobile phones, If you’re environmentally conscious, then the good news is that mobiles are totally recyclable, but you will need to do a little work first.
+Currently, there are more mobile phones in India than there are people, which means that quite a few old mobiles are hanging around in cupboards and drawers around the country.
+As per the report in India, there are more than 6 million smartphone users.
+If you’re environmentally conscious, then the good news is that mobiles are recyclable.
+Still, you will need to do a little work first.
 Want to know all about mobile recycling?
 Then we’re here to help.
-So before starting this post, I want to tell you something, you are one of the lucky people who is going to know this amazing post, so let’s begin.

 How Does Mobile Recycling Work?

-Essentially, mobile recycling works like any other kind of recycling.
-The parts of the phone that are useful are extracted and the rest is thrown away.
-When you send your mobile to be recycled then the first thing that will happen is that the recycling company will check the phone’s IMEI number (a number that’s unique to each phone) to make sure that the mobile hasn’t been stolen.
+Mobile recycling works like any other kind of recycling.
+The parts of the phone that are useful are extracted, and the rest is thrown away.
+When you send your mobile to be recycled, then the first thing that will happen is that the recycling company will check the phone’s IMEI number (a number that’s unique to each phone) to make sure that the mobile hasn’t been stolen.

-As long as the phone isn’t stolen then a couple of things might happen to it.
+As long as the phone isn’t stolen, then a couple of things might happen to it.
 In some cases, the phone is refurbished and then sold on.
-But if the phone is too old, too broken, or no longer has value then all the recyclable material is extracted from it.
-This might mean that individual parts are taken out to be used as replacements in other phones, or maybe that the plastic, nickel, cadmium, gold, silver, copper and platinum are taken out and melted down.
-And yes, your old mobile probably contains all those elements.
+But if the phone is too old, too broken, or no longer has value, then all the recyclable material is extracted from it.
+This might mean that individual parts are taken out to be used as replacements in other phones, or maybe that the plastic, nickel, cadmium, gold, silver, copper, and platinum are taken out and melted down.
+And yes, your old mobile probably contains some of those elements.

-Recycling a phone is environmentally friendly whether it’s refurbished or actually recycled since even a refurbished phone means that one less new phone might be created.
-There is no worry about that, It’s totally safe and environmentally.
+Recycling a phone is environmentally friendly, whether it’s refurbished or actually recycled since even a refurbished phone means that one less new phone might be manufactured.

 Who Recycles Phones?

-There are actually loads of options for recycling phones.
-Many firms like Cashify and Karma Recycling will accept your old phone to be recycled, as will many charities.
+There are loads of options for recycling phones.
+Many firms, like Cashify and Karma Recycling, will accept your old phone to be recycled, as will many charities.
 A lot of electronics stores will take old phones.
-Plus there are all kinds of websites that allow you to send your phone in to be recycled (just Google “mobile recycle” to find some top names).
-Depending on where you choose to recycle your phone you might have to drop it off at a store, or you might get a mailing label and be able to post it in.
+Plus, all kinds of websites allow you to send your phone in to be recycled (just Google “mobile recycle” to find some top names).
+Depending on where you choose to recycle your phone, you might have to drop it off at a store, or you might get a mailing label and be able to post it in.

-In some places, local councils also recycle phones, usually at local tips.
-You’ll need to check the website of your council’s rubbish department to find out more about your local area.or also you can find on the internet.
+In some places, local councils also recycle phones.
+You’ll need to check the website of your council’s rubbish department to find out more about your local area.
+Or you can find it on the internet.

 Wait, Do I Get Money for This?

-As a general rule if your phone is over three years old you will get about the same amount of money from an online recycling company as you would by selling your phone as second hand, and recycling is generally less stressful and easier than second-hand selling.
-If your phone is a newer model than you’ll probably get more by second-hand selling.
-However, many online recycling sites do also buy second-hand phones whether they recycle them or not, and whilst you might get a few pounds less than you would by using eBay or the like, the ease of the selling process probably makes up for that.
+As a general rule, if your phone is over three years old, you will get about the same amount of money from an online recycling company as you would by selling your phone as second hand.
+Recycling is generally less stressful and easier than second-hand selling if your phone is a newer model than you’ll probably get more by second-hand selling.
+However, many online recycling sites do also buy second-hand phones whether they recycle them or not and while you might get a few pounds less than you would by using eBay or the like, the ease of the selling process probably makes up for that.

 What Do I Need to Do Before Recycling?

 Regardless of what kind of phone you have, how old it is, or where you’re planning on sending it, there are some things that you need to do before getting rid of that mobile.
-You have to check how it’s long and how its working or not there also so many things like you have to check there are any important things in your mobile phone such as photo, documents, and video etc.
+You have to check how old it is and whether it is working or not.
+Also, check whether there are any important things on your mobile phone, such as photos, documents, and videos, etc.

 What about All the Extras?

 If you do happen to have the charger that came with the phone, or spare batteries, or other accessories that you’re not going to need, then you can always send them along with the phone to be recycled.
 This isn’t necessary, however.
 And most people choose to keep accessories, particularly chargers since spares can come in useful.
-Now a day people are keeping accessories like charger, box, and headphone etc. Later it on he is not able to use it so better to give to get the best value for your accessories, Don’t keep any accessories if you are not using it properly, It will be better option for you to get some bucks, sometime you will get or sometimes you not because it totally depend on your option if you are giving in charity than you do not get any money if it is into electronics store or online store then you will get but it depends upon the value of your product.
+Now a day people are keeping accessories like the charger, box, and headphone, etc. Don’t keep any accessories that you are not using it or planning to use.
+It will be a better option for you to get some bucks or maybe donate it.

-If you’re using an online mobile recycling site do check their terms and conditions though.
-In some cases, the estimates they give you for the value of your phone will depend on whether or not you include the charger as well as on things like broken screens, batteries that don’t charge, and the like.
+If you’re using an online mobile recycling site, do check their terms and conditions.
+In some cases, the estimates they give you for the value of your phone will depend on whether or not you include the charger, as well as on things like broken screens, batteries that don’t charge, etc.